deciobarrosjr/pod-info-apl/README.md

 <br>

-## Infra Structure - Resources that are expected to be provisioned manually.
+## Repository - GitHub Configurations to use Registry.

 All that is required is a GitHub Free Tier Personal Account with the required configuration to allow the registry use on it.<br>
 Some important restrictions should pointed out about the GitHub Free Tier: